Tao Semko is both a scientist and a mystic.

-Tao Semko is one of the world’s foremost authorities on complete kundalini awakening and integration, palpable and balanced cultivation of breath energy (prana, qi, ki, ruach, ha), and meditative and transformative processes of consciousness running the gamut from the mundane and personal to transpersonal, transcendent, and immanent psycho-spiritual and psychosexual experiences.
+He is one of the world’s foremost authorities on kundalini phenomena, including complete kundalini awakening and integration and many of the varieties of so-called kundalini syndrome, meditative and transformative processes of consciousness, running the gamut from the mundane and personal to transpersonal, transcendent, and immanent psycho-spiritual and psychosexual experiences, and integration of mind, breath, and body processes.

 This continuum includes the processes of yogic concentration, meditation, and meditative absorption (collectively known as samyama), kundalini awakening and integration, non-dual contemplation, and cultivation of the physical body, breath energy, sexual energy, emotion, intuition, and intellect.